njteam-udacity/contact_book/templating.md

     -  *Tip*: If you are creating a partial (a component of a page) it should be      saved under the folder "template/partial" with the appropriate name.

-2. Replace any static html content with a handlebars tags.
+2. Replace any static html content with handlebars tags.
     - example static html:
       ```
       <h1>Hello Team</h1>
       <p>Tomorrow we are invited out for tacos.</p>
       ```
-    - example html with handlebars tags for interpolation:
+    - example html using handlebars tags for interpolation:
       ```
       <h1>{{greeting}} {{name}}</h1>
       <p>{{message}}</p>
       ```
+    - *Tip*: Use handlebars escape tags {{{ escape tag }}} (three pairs of curly braces) if you intend for the output to be interpreted as html.

-3. Save content/text as a json file under the content folder:
+3. Save content as a json file under the content folder:
    - example file path: **content/en/greetings.json**
    - example JSON file:
       ```